atsang03/UBC-Courses-Research-Tool/c3-user-stories.md

 #### Definitions of Done(s)
 .
 Scenario 1 : Valid Query.
-Given: There is already an added courses dataset called courses.
+Given: User is on the webpage.
 When: the user inputs a valid query for courses taught by a certain instructor
 Then: a list of courses names taught by the instructor will appear.

 Scenario.
 2: Invalid Query.
-Given: There is already an added courses dataset called courses.
+Given: User is on the webpage
 When: user inputs an invalid query.
 Then: an error message popping up will appear.